Perform in one or many of the UWG Music Ensembles - Open to all students!

 ensembles require one for admission.
 Don't be afraid to audition - there's an ensemble

 Fall auditions typically take place prior to the beginning of the semester and during the few days of classes.
 All auditions are completed prior to the close of the drop/add period.
-Please contact the appropriate ensemble director for information regarding membership in a performing group.
+Need more information about a particular music ensemble?
+You may contact the director of each ensemble for information regarding membership in a performing group.

 Some of the more recent productions include Marriage of Figaro with the UWG Wind Ensemble (Mozart), Ruddigore (Gilbert & Sullivan), Orpheus in the Underworld (Offenbach), and Talk Opera (Granger).
 You can find the Opera Workshop on facebook.com/uwgoperaworkshop or follow UWGOpera on Twitter!